sheepeeh/NAL_MODS/readme.md

 * subject > name
 * subject > title

 The command line usage also needs to be refined.
-At the moment, directories and such need to be hardcoded in the relevant /bin file.
+At the moment, directories and such need to be hardcoded in the relevant line of /lib/nal_mods/config.rb.
 Soon, this will be possible with command line arguments.
 Similarly, there's no error handling built in yet.

 # Usage
 Set the values in `/lib/nal_mods/config.rb` according to the comments within the file.
 (Specify your source directory, etc.)